GD Topic - India’s Historic Performance at the Paris Paralympics 2024

 Role of Government Policies in Supporting Para-Athletes

-• Paralympic Committee of India (PCI): The PCI, supported by the Ministry of Youth Affairs and Sports plays a crucial role in organizing national events, conducting trials, and coordinating international participation.
-The committee ensures that the athletes have the required resources to compete effectively.
+• Paralympic Committee of India (PCI): The Ministry of Youth Affairs and Sports supports the Paralympic Committee of India.
+It plays a crucial role in organizing national events, conducting trials, and arranging for international participation.
+The committee ensures that the athletes have the required resources to compete.

-• Target Olympic Podium Scheme (TOPS): It is a flagship program of the Ministry of Youth Affairs and Sports that provides financial assistance, international exposure, specialized coaching, and sports science support to para-athletes.
+• Target Olympic Podium Scheme (TOPS) is a core initiative of the Ministry of Youth Affairs and Sports.
+TOPS supports para-athletes by providing them with financial support, international exposure, and specialized coaching.

-• Financial Incentives and Awards: The Government of India provides significant cash rewards to the medalists at international events, encouraging participation.
-Besides, provisions under the National Sports Development Fund (NSDF) support the athletes financially,
+• Financial Incentives and Awards: The Government of India provides significant cash rewards to the medalists at international events to encourage their participation.
+Besides, provisions under the National Sports Development Fund (NSDF) support the athletes financially.

 • Inclusion of Disability in Sports Policy: According to the Rights of Persons with Disabilities Act, 2016, “The sports authorities shall accord due recognition to the right of persons with disabilities to participate in sports and shall make due provisions for the inclusion of persons with disabilities in their schemes and programmes for the promotion and development of sporting talents.”

-• Awareness Campaigns: The Sports Authority of India (SAI) started campaigns like Cheer for India during the Paralympic events to highlight para-athletes’ achievements and inspire public support.
+• Awareness Campaigns: The Sports Authority of India (SAI) started campaigns like Cheer for India during the Paralympic events.
+These initiatives encourage public support by highlighting the achievements of the para-athletes.

 About the Author